 The Blender rendering process

-To render an image or scene in Blender the Render tab is used.
-For the purpose of this post, the important settings in the Render tab include the frame or frames that need to be rendered, the output directory, the render dimentions and the file format.
-By default, Blender will render PNG files and save then in the /tmp/ directory on the root directory of your PC.
+Blenders’ render settings are situated in the Render tab under the Properties panel.
+For the purpose of this post, the important settings in the Render tab include the frames that need to be rendered, the output directory, the render dimentions and the file format.
+By default, Blender will render PNG files and save them in the /tmp/ directory in the root directory of your PC.

 ‘Pausing’ and ‘resuming’ animation rendering in Blender